YouEbr/WebService_UrlLookup/README.md

 Note: In both options, prebuilt MariaDB image is pulled.

 Step 2:
-Find the IP address of the running containers by running:
+Direct your browser to the running container.
+To find the IP address of the running containers:

-     docker ps
-     docker inspect DOCKER_ID | grep IPAddress
+     docker ps      # Give you the list of runnign containers and their IDs docker inspect DOCKER_ID | grep IPAddress

 Note: To build the image for the urllookup web service, run something like: